 This doesn’t warm up the dough, doesn’t get sticky or messy, and you can roll the dough and filling into a really tight log – which leads to way prettier cinnamon rolls!

+Now this is where the real magic happens!
 Ever rolled a beautiful log of cinnamon rolls, only to then destroy their beautiful round shape by running a knife through them?

 Cinnamon rolls are supposed to be soft and a bit gooey, so don’t overbake them – they’ll be dry.

 It’s perfectly fine if they turn a light golden on top, but they shouldn’t turn out crispy and dark brown on top.

 The rolls will take around 12-15 minutes in the lower half of your oven.

 Be sure to watch them like a hawk!
 No shame in hanging out in front of your oven just to get that perfect batch of homemade cinnamon rolls 🙂